 These cool and sour refrigerate quick pickles are so easy to make and are a kid favorite in our house.
 We are a fan of acidic and briny foods in our house.
 This simple quick refrigerator pickle recipe uses a fast but basic pickling method using vinegar, sugar, and salt.
+This Asian-inspired condiment is great to pair with spicy food, grilled proteins, or hearty sandwiches.

 To make a snack out of vegetables is a sure-fire way to get my kids to eat more vegetables.
 When they help make them, it is even more exciting for them to try them.
 Plus I get the added bonus of having a sous chef in the kitchen.
 The use of a mandoline is a fun aspect for kids too.
 I recommend purchasing one if you do not have one since they are a huge time saver and inexpensive.